 The Covid-19 pandemic is a massive black swan event.
 The way people buy and consume things is already changing.
 As the new normal of different channels comes in, logistics is the single most critical component which will make it possible.
 You cannot set up a digital infrastructure where things will happen without a human touch.
 We are far from a scenario where autonomous vehicles will control a big chunk of logistics and transportation movement.
-Till then, the only thing that makes it a reality is supply chain logistics.
+Until then, supply chain logistics is the only thing that makes it a reality.

 If I have to make a bold statement – I think the success of most economies to come back to the levels before the Covid-19 pandemic, be it GDP growth, per capita GDP income and other metric that economies are evaluated on, will depend on how nations will sort their logistics and supply chain processes.
 It is as simple as that.
 That is how critical supply chain logistics is.

 5. Which industries will benefit from zone-based routing?